epyon007/install-bareos-client/README.md

     - google-chrome
     - franz

-2. This atom plugins:
-    - atom-beautify
-    - atom-marp
-    - busy-signal
-    - file-icons
-    - git-plus
-    - gitlab-integration
-    - highlight-selected
-    - intentions
-    - linter
-    - linter-ansible-linting
-    - linter-ansible-syntax
-    - linter-json-lint
-    - linter-ui-default

 And a small version of cowsay that i use in my playbooks

 - [x] Working in Debian and Ubuntu
-- [ ] Working in CentOS and redhat
+- [x] Working in CentOS and redhat
 # install-bareos-client